Kniphofia Growth and Care Guide

 With a 4.92 Rating at Penn State (2023), the Glowstick Kniphofia by Darwin Perennials deserves mention.
 This larger variety (height up to 26”) sports a bright yellow bloom, hence the name.

-How to Grow & Care for Kniphofia
+How to Grow and Care for Kniphofia

 Planting Kniphofia